The Kurowski-Crofskey Family

 Reports on the early Polish settlers often comment about their struggle to communicate with other settlers because of their lack of English.
 What was a Polish man doing with the rest of the English-speaking prospectors?
 How had he found out about the trip?

 Pat heard from her grandmother Mary Ryan that Franciszek’s eldest son, known as Frank, spoke several languages and helped other immigrant families deal with authorities.
 Perhaps Frank found out about the prospecting opportunity, or his father may have by then absorbed enough of the English language to find out for himself.

 A “perfectly destitute” widow Yell and four surviving children left Martin’s Bay on the next ship to Port Chalmers, Dunedin.
-It is not clear when Franciszka and her children left, but she did so knowing that she had no way of repaying the family's debt to the store.
-Jackson's Bay’s resident agent, Duncan Macfarlane, must have been aware of that fact because he wrote in a report on the accident that he had “to render the family some little assistance.”
-22
+Similarly destitute Franciszka left Jackson’s Bay knowing that she had no way of repaying the family’s debt to the store.
+Resident agent, Duncan Macfarlane, must have been aware of that fact because he wrote in a report on the accident that he had “to render the family some little assistance.”22

-According to Florinda Lambert (née Voitre), who documented early Polish history in the Inglewood area, Franciszka arrived in New Plymouth on Thursday 19 December 1878 aboard the colonial steamship stella with a contingent of nearly 100 people from Jackson's Bay and Hokitika.
-(See the Voitrekovsky family story on this page for more on Florinda's ancestors.)
+According to Florinda Lambert (née Voitre), who documented early Polish history in the Inglewood area, Franciszka and her children arrived in New Plymouth on Thursday 19 December 1878, aboard the colonial steamship stella with a contingent of nearly 100 people from Jackson’s Bay and Hokitika.
+(See the Voitrekovsky family story on this page for more on Florinda’s ancestors.)

 Two local newspapers ran stories on Franciszka’s arrival in New Plymouth.